polampallyabhishek/Expensify/contributingGuides/ACCESSIBILITY.md

 - **PressableWithoutFeedback**: A pressable component without any visual or haptic feedback.

-- **PressableWithoutFocus**: A pressable component without visible efect of focus.
+- **PressableWithoutFocus**: A pressable component without visible effect of focus.

 - **PressableWithDelayToggle**:  A pressable component that briefly disables then re-enables after a short delay upon pressing.